 CFO Mindset and Strategies

-Three years that changed how India does trade
+How GST Benefits SMEs in India: Three years that changed how India does Trade

 Since the beginning of the GST regime in 2017, there has been a dramatic shift in how India Inc. does business.
 Specifically, the small and medium enterprises (SMEs) have gained a lot from GST.
 To put simply, as opposed to 17 levies such as excise, VAT, service tax, and various other cesses, SMEs now have to comply with a single tax.
 The relief from GST does not restrict to passing the bill in 2017.
 Since then, there has been ongoing work in this area to give relief to SMEs.
 Let us look at how GST, which is considered the most significant tax reform since Indian independence, has transformed the Indian business landscape over the past three years.